There are a whole lot of cars on the road that shouldn't be.

 Telling the difference between a workhorse and a lemon isn't always as easy as you'd expect.
 That's why it's helpful to know how to identify a lost cause before it leaves you stranded, at risk for accidents, or hopelessly in debt.

-Here Are The 11 Common Traits of Junk Cars
+Here Are The 11 Common Traits These Vehicles Have in Common

 If your car displays one or more of the following characteristics, it may be time to cut your losses and trade it in for something that runs better.

 The model year isn't everything, of course-that's why classic cars never go out of style.
 If you're still clunking around in a beater from two decades ago, and you're not putting loads of time, money, and labor into maintaining it.
 However, the chances are good that it doesn't have too much get-up-and-go left in its creaky chassis.